-The primary federal law for oil spill liability is the Oil Pollution Act of 1990 (OPA), which addresses three principal areas of oil pollution -- prevention, containment and cleanup, and liability.
+The primary federal law for oil spill liability is the Oil Pollution Act of 1990 ("OPA"), which addresses three principal areas of oil pollution -prevention, containment and cleanup, and liability.
 It applies to vessels, offshore platforms, and onshore facilities, including terminals, pipelines and transfer facilities.
-In order to handle, store or transport oil, shore facilities were required to file oil spill response plans with the appropriate agency being either the United States Coast Guard, the United States Department of Transportation Office of Pipeline Safety (OPS) or the Environmental Protection Agency (EPA).
-The Texas Oil Spill Prevention and Response Act of 1991 (OSPRA), which also regulates the unauthorized discharge of oil from vessels and facilities, is designed to complement OPA.
-In order to conduct business, the owner of a regulated facility must obtain a discharge prevention and response certificate under OSPRA.
-Under OPA and OSPRA, responsible parties for a regulated facility from which oil is discharged may be liable for removal costs and natural resources damages.
-The General Partner believes that the Partnership is in material compliance with regulations pursuant to OPA and OSPRA.
+In order to handle, store or transport oil, shore facilities were required to file oil spill response plans with the appropriate agency being either the United States Coast Guard, the United States Department of Transportation Office of Pipeline Safety ("OPS") or the Environmental Protection Agency ("EPA").
+Numerous states have enacted laws similar to OPA.
+Under OPA and similar state laws, responsible parties for a regulated facility from which oil is discharged may be liable for removal costs and natural resources damages.
+The General Partner believes that the Partnership is in material compliance with regulations pursuant to OPA and similar state laws.